ChristianKniep/QNIBIncBlog/iscworkshop18.md

 # ISC 2018 Workshop

-The 'Linux Container' workshop at the ISC 2018 was called: <br>
- **High Performance Container Workshop**.
+The 'Linux Container' workshop at the ISC 2018 is called: **High Performance Container Workshop**

-It was held after the International Supercomputing Conference in Frankfurt on **June 28nd from 9AM to 6PM** at the Marriott Hotel.
+It is held as part of the International Supercomputing Conference in Frankfurt on **June 28nd from 9AM to 6PM** at the Marriott Hotel.

 ## Previous ISC Workshops